-Use SIGN UP GENIUS to sign up for summer classes (Sign up genius)
+Use SIGN UP GENIUS to sign up for Fall classes (Sign up genius)

 Therapeutic riding provides education, socialization, recreation and therapy to more than 72 students in Frederick County Maryland each spring and fall at no charge.
 The Program is a 501c3 non-profit organization.
 We always welcome volunteers who serve as barn crew, side walkers or horse leaders for 1 to 12 hours per week.
 Volunteers also work behind the scene.
 Without our wonderful volunteers our Program could not exist.